 I will make every effort to ship within 24 hours of receiving your order.

-Unless otherwise advertised, I currently will charge a flat-rate $5.00 shipping fee for all domestic orders in the lower 48 states.
+Unless otherwise advertised, I currently will charge a flat-rate $10.00 shipping fee for all domestic orders East of the Mississippi; Flat rate of $20 for mountain West states, and $15 all others.

 Orders will be sent USPS priority mail and should arrive in 3-5 days.